Engee documentation

 blocks file browser new en

-There are three ways to navigate within the file browser:
+There are three ways to navigate inside a file browser:

-• Click file browser search and enter the name of the desired file in the search bar:
+• Click the button file browser search and enter the name of the desired file in the search bar.:

 navigation fb 2 1 en